 Symptoms of Chronic Vinyl Chloride Exposure

-Chronic exposure to vinyl chloride can cause a variety of symptoms that Marines and their families may have noticed during the period of their exposure, including:
+Chronic exposure to vinyl chloride can cause a variety of symptoms that Marines and their families may have noticed during the period of their exposure to Camp Lejeune water, including:

 - Liver diseases such as portal hypertension and cirrhosis

 - Cancer, including liver cancer